CarlosAMolina/logs-analyzer/README.md

 ## Introduction

-Project to facilitate the analysis of logs.
+Project to facilitate the analysis of logs with a user interface.

-The main program works with Python but you have some Bash scripts too.
+Although the main program works with Python, there are some Bash scripts to run directly against a log file.

 ## Configuration